cisco-ce/roomos.cisco.com/doc/MTR/DeviceWebInterface.md

 Search for settings: Enter as many letters as needed in the search field (A).
 All settings that contain these letters are shown in the right pane (B).
 Settings that have these letters in their value space are also shown.

-Select a category of settings: The device settings are grouped in categories.
+Select a settings category: The device settings are grouped in categories.
 When you choose a category in the left pane (C), all associated settings are shown in the right pane (B).

 Check the valuespace for a setting: A settings's valuespace is specified either by text following the input field (D) or in a drop-down list that opens when you click the arrow (E).